 Authentic Valencian Food

-Below we take a look at just some of the traditional and authentic dishes to try during your visit.
+Below we take a look at just some of the traditional and authentic dishes to try while on a food tour in Valencia.
 All of which help give you an insight into the local food tourism.
 Attracting international foodies to book a food tour, dining experience or cookery classes in order to learn new skills.

 The rice in this famous paella is flavoured with fresh saffron (that turns the rice yellow) and rosemary spices and can be combined with either chicken, rabbit, green beans, butter beans, and even snails!
 Most of us think that paella is always made with seafood such as mussels and prawns.
 However, this is not the true original Valencian paella.